 - Regular aerobic exercise

 - Cognitive challenging games such as puzzles and word puzzles

 - Modifying their diets to include monounsaturated fats, plant proteins, whole grains, and fish

 - Avoid isolating: stay socially connected to others and active

 Brain Fog?
 COVID Symptoms?
 We Can Help at our Primary Care.

 At our clinic, we treat acute and chronic conditions.
 Our specialists address your unique needs through every stage of life.
-PrimeCareMDs offers two convenient locations to serve you and your family:
+PrimeCareMDs in Baytown offers a convenient location to serve you and your family: